Digitalized-Energy-Systems/opfgym/docs/source/advanced_features.rst

 The multi-stage OPF problem is an OPF that is performed over multiple time steps, including constraint satisfaction over multiple time steps, for example, storage state-of-charge or ramping constraints.
-The multi-stage OPF can be implemented by overwriting the :meth:`step` method, as shown in the
+The multi-stage OPF can be implemented by overwriting the :meth:`step` method, which can be done by inheriting from the :class:`MultiStageOpfEnv` class, as shown in the
 `multi-stage OPF example <https://github.com/Digitalized-Energy-Systems/opfgym/blob/development/opfgym/examples/multi_stage.py>`_.

 Security-Constrained OPF
 ------------------------
 The security-constrained OPF problem is an OPF were all constraints are also consideref for the N-1 case with line outages.
-It can be implemented by adding a loop to the :meth:`calculate_violations` method, as shown in the `security-constrained OPF example <https://github.com/Digitalized-Energy-Systems/opfgym/blob/development/opfgym/examples/security_constrained.py>`_.
+It can be implemented by adding a loop to the :meth:`calculate_violations` method, which can be easily done by inheriting from the :class:`SecurityConstrainedOpfEnv` class, as shown in the `security-constrained OPF example <https://github.com/Digitalized-Energy-Systems/opfgym/blob/development/opfgym/examples/security_constrained.py>`_.

 Mixed Continuous and Discrete Actions